503-590-7574

 The process of getting a bridge takes two visits to complete.
 On the first visit, teeth are prepared, and our dentists take an impression of the teeth.
 A temporary bridge will be made and placed for two weeks.
 During this time, the permanent bridge will be fabricated in a professional dental laboratory.

 On the second visit, the temporary bridge will be removed, and the permanent bridge will be cemented into place.
-Dr. Walker and Dr. Maxim will then advise you on how to best take care of your teeth with the dental bridge.
+Dr. Walker, Dr. Maxim and Dr. Hall will then advise you on how to best take care of your teeth with the dental bridge.
 Flossing and brushing twice a day is required to protect your bridge and smile!

 Dental Implant and Prosthetics